-Felony disenfranchisement laws silence the voices of over 6 million citizens who are banned from the polls today.
+Felony disenfranchisement laws silence the voices of around 5 million citizens who are banned from the polls today.
 As many as 75 percent of these disenfranchised voters are no longer in prison but are not able to vote.
+Across the country there are 23 million people with felony convictions and though around 18 million can legally vote, many are disenfranchised by misinformation.